Fomono/prototype/README.md

 * [ ] On movie details page, user can click to see trailer video
 * [ ] On event details page, user can share event to Twitter/email/text
 * [ ] On home page, user can save events to favorites list
+* [ ] On home page, user can choose to see only free or only paid events
+* [ ] On home page, user can see the list of restaurants which are "open_now"
+* [ ] On home page, user should be able to specify a date range for search events

 The following **bonus** features are implemented: